Platinum: Catalyst

 The most common use of platinum is as a catalyst in chemical reactions, often as platinum black.
 It has been employed as a catalyst since the early 19th century, when platinum powder was used to catalyze the ignition of hydrogen.
-Its most important application is in automobiles as a catalytic converter, which allows the complete combustion of low concentrations of unburned hydrocarbons from the exhaust into carbon dioxide and water vapor.
+In an automobile catalytic converter, it completes the combustion of low concentrations of unburned hydrocarbons from the exhaust into carbon dioxide and water vapor.
 Platinum is also used in the petroleum industry as a catalyst in a number of separate processes, but especially in catalytic reforming of straight-run naphthas into higher-octane gasoline that becomes rich in aromatic compounds.
 PtO2, also known as Adams' catalyst, is used as a hydrogenation catalyst, specifically for vegetable oils.
 Platinum also strongly catalyzes the decomposition of hydrogen peroxide into water and oxygen and it is used in fuel cells as a catalyst for the reduction of oxygen.

+Green energy transition

+As a fuel cell catalyst, platinum enables hydrogen and oxygen reactions to take place at an optimum rate.
+It is used in platinum-based proton exchange membrane (PEM) technologies required in green hydrogen production as well as fuel cell electric vehicle adoption (FCEV).